targos/update-v8/README.md

 #### `--no-bump`

-Do not bump the patch number.
+In case of backports, do not bump the patch number.
 Useful if the current V8 version is still supported by the V8 team.

 #### `--node-dir=/path/to/node`